clux/facemaulers/rules/dungeons.md

-# Dungeon Design
+# Dungeons
-Interesting notes on dungeon design.
+Philosophical notes on dungeon design.

 Not how to run [[combat]], nor the generation of [[maps]], but the societies and systems behind a dungeon and how they form an organic ecosystem on its own that changes based on players actions.